CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Switch-Inventory.md

 CPU information is available from the NetQ UI and NetQ CLI.

-- Inventory|Switches card
-    - Medium/Large: view CPU distribution across on all switches (graphic)
-    - Full-screen: view CPU architecture, model, maximum operating frequency, the number of cores, and data on a switch (table)
+- Inventory|Switches card: view CPU architecture, model, maximum operating frequency, the number of cores, and data on a switch (table)
-- `netq show inventory cpu` command
-    - View CPU architecture, model, maximum operating frequency, and the number of cores on a switch
+- `netq show inventory cpu` command: view CPU architecture, model, maximum operating frequency, and the number of cores on a switch

 {{< tabs "TabID232" >}}